andreasmhallberg/readingnotes/Badawi, 1985. Educated Spoken Arabic - A problem in teaching Arabic as a second language.md

 - Icraab has functional load in level 1 but not in 2. [???]
 20

-- If we study MSA imperial rather than on the bases of traditional grammar:
+- If we study MSA imperially rather than on the bases of traditional grammar:

   > we will come to recognize the observable fact that the cumbersome system of vowel-endings, to which we still insist on subjecting learners of MSA, is actually redundant.
 21